Visual studio code

 First make sure that the CMake Tools extension selected the correct

-left panel then it has selected the correct folder.
+icon in the left panel then it has selected the correct folder.

 .. figure:: figure/CMake_tools-icon.png